adamrubinfeld/Dashboard/README.md

 was created to help teams find software problems as well as
 solve them, and to present data in a way that is more convenient to read.

+made by
+adam rubinfeld (orbit 14872 alumni)
+and apollo 9662

 ## Installation
 Download [FTC app](https://github.com/adamrubinfeld/FTC-app)